Homemade Apple Jelly is a wonderful fall treat!

 - 1 Lemon Juice

-- Sugar same amount as water after cooking and straining apples *see Notes
+- Sugar same amount as infused apple water after cooking and straining apples.
+50:50 ratio *see Notes

 Instructions

-- Wash apples and cut them roughly into chunks.
+- Wash the apples and cut them roughly into chunks.2.2 pounds Apples

-- Pour lemon juice over the apple chunks so that they don't turn brown.
+- Pour lemon juice over the apple chunks and coat them so that they don't turn brown.1 Lemon Juice

-- Add apples into the pot and pour all the water over the apples.
+- Add the apples into the pot and pour all the water over the apples.6 ¾ cups Water

-- Remove from heat and strain the apples with a cheesecloth and collect the apple juice.
-Don' t press the apples too much because that can cloud the apple juice.
+- Remove from the heat and strain the apples with a cheesecloth and collect the apple juice.
+Don't press the apples too much because that can cloud the apple infusion.
 We want the jelly to look clear.

-- Bring the apple juice back to the heat with the sugar (please see my notes below for amount).
+- Bring the apple juice back to the heat with the sugar (please refer to my notes below for apple infusion sugar ratio).Sugar

-- It should start to cook, bring to a rolling boil and then decrease the heat a bit but make sure it still cooks.
+- Bring to a rolling boil and decrease the heat a bit, but make sure it still cooks.

-- Cook down the jelly until you have reached setting temperature with the thermometer.
-Also, check if the jelly has set by adding a drop of hot jelly on an ice cold spoon or plate which you kept previously in the freezer.
-Read my tips in the post further up!
+- Cook down the jelly until you have reached the setting temperature with the thermometer.
+Finally, check if the jelly has set by adding a drop of hot jelly on an ice-cold plate which you kept previously in the freezer.
+If it's running, it needs to cook further down.
+Repeat the test or use check if thermometer until it's set.

-- Once the jelly is set get your sterilized clean jam jars and fill the jars until the rim with the jelly substance.
+- Once the jelly is set, get your sterilized clean jam jars and fill the jars up to the rim with the jelly.

-- Add some alcohol into the lid to kill the remaining germs.
-Close the jar tight and turn it quickly upside down.
-This will create a vacuum and it will help the jelly remain good for a longer period of time.
+- Close the jar tight with the lid and turn it quickly upside down.
+This will create a vacuum, which allows the jelly to last longer.

-- After 24 hours, turn the jars back to normal and stick a label on them so that you know when you made them and what it is.
+- Once the jars are not hot anymore, turn the jars back up and stick a label on them so that you know when you made them.
+Store in a cool and dry place.
+Keep in the fridge cooled after unsealing your jelly.

 Notes